FabioNotaro2001/MultidimensionalKnapsackProblem/README.md

     Study sensitivity to number of dimensions or item count

-You can modify the notebook or script to plug in alternative solution strategies, such as ILP with pulp, metaheuristics, or Python‘s mip package.
+You can modify the notebook or script to plug in alternative solution strategies, such as ILP with pulp, metaheuristics or Python‘s mip package.
 🧪 Adding Your Own Algorithms

 To extend the solver: